 Coastal Georgia Saltwater Fishing Report for St. Simons Island and Jekyll Island

 Capt.
-TJ Cheek of Coastal Georgia Charter Fishing is a local full time fishing guide.
+TJ Cheek of The Georgia Fishing Company is a local full time fishing guide.

 After a slow start to the Spring season and some unseasonably cool weather we are finally getting some great fishing here in southern Georgia.
 Since my last report the Tripletail have arrived at Jekyll Island, the Trout have started their annual run on Cumberland Beach, and the Cobia have shown up in full force.
 The Shark fishing has been excellent as well and there are even a few big Bull Redfish around.